komal2196/Unsupervised_learning_model/README.md

 # Unsupervised_learning_model
-Here, in this project I have breast cancer related raw dataset which I unlabelled and highly dimentional. the task is to cluster the dataset and find important features and their corresponding values that play in major role in deciding the clusters.
-Therew are total 1903 rows and 693 distinct features.
+Here, in this project I have breast cancer related unlabelled and highly dimentional dataset.
+The task is to cluster the data and find important features and their corresponding values that play a major role in deciding the clusters.
+There are total 1903 rows and 693 distinct features.
+The major challenge here being high dimentionallity.